Top of the page

 You can help prevent influenza by getting immunized with an influenza vaccine each year as soon as it's available.

-Yearly immunization with the inactivated influenza vaccine (flu shot) or the nasal spray flu vaccine prevents flu infection and its complications in most people.
+Yearly immunization with the inactivated influenza vaccine (flu shot) prevents flu infection and its complications in most people.

 Even if a flu vaccine does not prevent the flu, it can reduce the severity of flu symptoms and decrease the risk of complications.
-Studies have found that the flu shot results in fewer days missed from work and fewer visits to a doctor for respiratory infections, and it reduces the number of people who develop complications from the flu, such as pneumonia.footnote 4 And the flu vaccine can help protect the babies of women who got the vaccine while they were pregnant.footnote 5, footnote 6
+Studies have found that the flu vaccine results in fewer days missed from work and fewer visits to a doctor for respiratory infections, and it reduces the number of people who develop complications from the flu, such as pneumonia.footnote 3 And the flu vaccine can help protect the babies of women who got the vaccine while they were pregnant.footnote 4, footnote 5

 The person who gives the vaccine may tell you or your child not to get it if you or your child: